newrelic/newrelic-lambda-extension/README.md

 will create the extension binary in `./extensions/newrelic-lambda-extension`

+This binary will be compiled for Amazon Linux, which is likely different from the platform you're working on.

+## Deploying

+To publish the extension to your AWS account, run

+    make publish

+This will package the extension, and publish a new layer version in your AWS account.
+Be sure that the AWS CLI is configured correctly.
+You can use the usual [AWS CLI environment variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html) to control the account and region for the CLI.

 ## Testing

 To test locally, acquire the AWS extension test harness first.
 Then:

-TODO: Link to the AWS SDK that has the test harness
+>TODO: Link to the AWS SDK that has the test harness, assuming it gets published.

 1. (Optional) Use the `newrelic-lambda` CLI to create the license key managed secret in your AWS account and region.
 2. Build the docker container for sample function code.
 Give it the tag `lambda_ext`.